lyhengchhen/ML-and-AI-Engineering-Learning-Journey/README.md

-**README.md**
 Hi, I’m **LyHeng** 👋 A freshman majoring in **Artificial Intelligence at AUPP, Cambodia** 🇰🇭
-	---Come along with me to broaden horizons and make a positive impact on the world using ML and AI.
+	---Come along with me to the journey of mastering ML, AI, and Data Science.